johri-lab/Automatic-leaf-infection-identifier/README.md

 All further image processing is done over a region of interest (ROI) defined at this stage.

 **Classification:**
-From the previous results we analyze and evaluate the features like the area of the leaf, percentage(%) of the leaf infected, the perimeter of the leaf, etc., for all the leaf images, and pass it to the SVM classifier.
+From the previous results, we train our code in python to analyze and evaluate the features like the area of the leaf, percentage(%) of the leaf infected, the perimeter of the leaf, etc., for all the leaf images, and pass it to the SVM classifier.

 ## Installation